FAQs

 Consistency and reliability are just as important as technical skill in building a lasting career.

-Put simply: in this industry, showing up on time is non-negotiable.
+Put simply: in this industry, showing up early is non-negotiable.
 Hollywood CPR weighs attendance and punctuality heavily because they mirror the real expectations you’ll face on professional sets.
 If you want to succeed long term, reliability is the foundation.

 We understand that life happens.
 However, if you know you’ll need to miss more than two classes in a session, you are encouraged to re-take the course in order to demonstrate commitment and be taken seriously for advancement in the program.